Last Updated on August 25th, 2020

 Does it work?
 After just one night, the properties of the Nufabrx pillowcase can potentially diminish your acne-causing bacteria by more than 90 percent.
 Now that’s one statistic in which we are willing to invest!

 The heavy metal is woven into the pillowcase’s cotton surface.
 You still have to wash it about once a week, but customers report great success from using the SleepClean pillowcase.
-The downside is that it only lasts about a year, after which you have to invest in a new one.
-Still, chances are that your acne will be more-or-less gone by then!
+The downside is that it only lasts about a year, after which you have to invest in a new one. 👌 Still, the chances are that your acne will be well in hand by then and thus worth the investment!

 If none of these products seem appealing to you, or if you simply find it unnecessary to invest in a fancy pillow just because you have some acne, then we have some more solutions for you.

-First and foremost, you should be doing everything you can to not have to sleep on the side – especially if you are finding yourself in the middle of an acne breakout.
-If things are getting really bad, you might want to try going to bed with large headphones or earmuffs on your head, so as to prevent you from turning.
-The last case scenario may be to wrap something like a towel around your head in order to prevent motion.
-Make sure that whatever you are placing around your head doesn’t actually touch your face.
+✔️ First and foremost, you should be doing everything you can to avoid sleeping on your side – especially if you are finding yourself in the middle of an acne breakout.
+If things are getting terrible, you might want to try going to bed with large headphones or earmuffs on your head to prevent you from turning.
+The last case scenario may be to wrap something like a towel around your forehead to prevent motion.
+Make sure that whatever you are placing around your head doesn’t touch your face.

-Secondly, we cannot stress it enough – wash your pillowcases as often as possible.
-This is the trustiest way to get rid of any and all bacteria that might be plaguing the fabric on which you sleep.
-You definitely don’t need to throw it in the laundry every single day, but doing so every three days or so might really help alleviate your skin problems.
+✔️ Secondly – and we cannot stress this enough – wash your pillowcase as often as possible.
+This is the best method to get rid of any bacteria that might be plaguing the fabric on which you sleep.
+You definitely don’t need to throw it in the laundry every single day, but doing so every three days or so might help to alleviate your skin problems.

-Don’t have time or money to do laundry that often?
+Don’t have the time or money to do laundry that often?
 There is a trick for you, too!
-Just flip your pillow after a couple of days, and make it last longer.
-If you happen to use more than one pillow in bed, you can even switch them around one or two times, before it is time to actually wash them.
-Last but not least, if you want to make your pillowcase last even longer, you can flip the case inside-out – if the material is sturdy enough, bacteria will not be able to soak through it.
+Just flip your pillow over after a couple of days, and make it last longer.
+If you happen to use more than one pillow in bed, you can even switch them around once or twice, before it is time to wash them.
+Last but not least, if you want to make your pillowcase last even longer, you can flip the case inside-out; if the material is sturdy enough, bacteria will not be able to sneak through it.

-Another way to make your pillow last longer is to place clean towels or t-shirts on it, so as to avoid contact with its surface.
-You will still need to wash these materials frequently, but they will win you a few more days without having to do laundry.
+Another way to make your pillow last longer is to place clean towels or t-shirts on it, to avoid contact with its surface. 👕🎽 You will still need to wash these materials frequently, but they will win you a few more days without having to do laundry.

-If, for some reason, you are not able to do laundry at all, you might want to focus on actually killing the bacteria on your pillow.
-That can be done by placing the pillowcase in the fridge, or in another kind of cold environment – the harmful bacteria will not be able to thrive in such conditions!
+If for some reason, you are not able to do laundry at all, you might want to focus on actually killing the bacteria on your pillow.
+This can be done by placing the pillowcase in the fridge, or another kind of cold environment as the harmful bacteria will not be able to thrive in such conditions!

 One factor which you may have ignored thus far, but which may be affecting your skin, is the actual products you use when doing laundry.
 Your skin’s secret enemy may actually be your fabric softener.
 The chemicals used to make these softeners are specifically enabling when it comes to skin problems.

-For example, the pleasant smell of fabric softeners is actually the result of a vast combination of various chemicals that you certainly don’t want near your face.
-Limonene is one such common component which actually has the potential to become formaldehyde when mixed with ozone.
-That sounds creepy as it is, but the chemical can also heavily increase the irritation of your skin.
-Other chemicals that are found in fabric softeners happen to be methylene chloride, which dries up your skin, 1,4-dioxane and acetaldehyde.
+For example, the pleasant smell of fabric softeners is the result of a vast combination of various chemicals that you certainly don’t want near your face.
+Limonene is one such common component that actually has the potential to become formaldehyde when mixed with ozone.
+That sounds creepy as it is, but the chemical can increase irritation of your skin.
+Other compounds that are found in fabric softeners happen to be methylene chloride, which dries up your skin, 1,4-dioxane, and acetaldehyde.

-In general, fabric softeners are totally unnecessary, and are full of toxic, cancer- and-infertility-causing chemicals.
+In general, fabric softeners are unnecessary and are full of toxic, cancer- and infertility-causing chemicals.
 You can also be sure that not all ingredients are enumerated on the packaging of these products.
-In general, try to wash your laundry with products that are natural as possible – with as few ingredients as possible.
+In general, try to wash your laundry with products that are as natural as possible, and with as few ingredients as possible.

-Whichever advice you decide to take, don’t forget to apply it to your towels, as well.
-Your facial towel has as much contact with your face as your pillow does, so it only makes sense to wash it as frequently as your pillowcase.
-Lastly, although you should definitely make sure to apply some of these strategies to your pillowcases, you should not slack in the healthy lifestyle department, either!
-Sleep right, but also eat right, and don’t forget to exercise!
+Whichever advice you decide to follow, don’t forget to apply it to your towels as well.
+Your facial towel has as much contact with your face as your pillow does, so it makes sense to wash it as frequently as your pillowcase.
+Lastly, although you should apply some of these strategies to your pillowcases, make sure that you don’t slack in the healthy lifestyle department, either!
+Sleep right, but also eat right, 🥬🍣🏋🏽♀️🚴🏽♂️ and don’t forget to exercise!